-The modern yo-yo can be traced back to circa 1866 when it was patented as the ‘Bandelore’.
+The modern yo-yo can be traced back to around 1866 when it was patented as the ‘Bandelore’.
 In 1928 Pedro Flores opened the Yo-Yo Manufacturing Company in USA.
 This was purchased shortly after by Donald Duncan who continued to manufacturer the yo-yo up until the 1960s when it made a popular resurgence.
 Towards the end of the 1960s a Federal ruling determined that Duncan could no longer have exclusive rights to the name ‘yo-yo’ as the name had become part of everyday language.
 Shortly after this, the Duncan estate sold the company name and its associated trademarks to Flambeau Plastics.
-Many innovations of the yo-yo were created throughout the following decades and the toy remains an ever-present today.

 source: Wikipedia obtained Nov 2011.